 - Unknown Risk – Areas designated as Zone D on flood maps are thought to have some flood risk, but the precise risk has not yet been determined.

 Once the flood zone has been identified, beach house construction can begin starting with securing the right type of foundation.
-At this point, you’re probably thinking, “what kind of foundation is best for a beachfront home?”
+At this point, you’re probably thinking, “what different types of home foundations are best for a beachfront home?”
 Four types of foundations can be used: bored piles, driven piles, micropiles, and screw piles.
 The type of pile used for your home will depend on its location and the type of soil beneath the surface.
 For most applications, driven piles are the go-to solution.
 However, if you need an extremely deep foundation, micropiles installation may perform better.
 The good news is that our foundation experts can help determine the best pile for your new or existing beachfront home.

 For coastal homes that must be raised off the ground, outdoor living areas are key.
 These outdoor living areas can be decks or balconies attached to the home to provide an elevated sanctuary outside.
 They can be ground-level areas that include gazebos that have been properly anchored using foundation piles, or docks and piers that extend from your land-based property into the water so that you can park your boat and/or jet skis and go swimming.
 Of course, all of these outdoor spaces also need foundations.
 Our experienced coastal foundation company can listen to your needs, desires, and the intended use of your space and recommend the best foundations for your outdoor living areas.
 Here at K.E.
 Braza, we can even conduct concrete seawall repair to further protect your property against flood damage.

 K.E.
 Braza specializes in building foundations for new coastal homes.
-Our construction professionals can inspect your soil, pull flood maps, determine the BFE, and recommend the best foundation so that you can enjoy your beachfront home with minimal worry about storms and wave action.
+Our local foundation contractors can inspect your soil, pull flood maps, determine the BFE, and recommend the best type of house foundation so that you can enjoy your beachfront home with minimal worry about storms and wave action.
 If you already have a coastal home, we can inspect your foundation and perform beach home maintenance.

-When you need professional help to ensure that your new coastal building can withstand storms and other coastal hazards, give us a call at 860-662-0124!
+When you need professional help to ensure that your new coastal building can withstand storms and other coastal hazards, contact us at 860-662-0124!
 At K.E.
 Braza, we are your professional and experienced coastal construction company in Madison, Guilford, Old Saybrook, and all of coastal CT for high-quality beach home foundations.